5.2.1 Data Acquisition

 ros2 run rviz2 rviz2

-Click the "add" button in the rviz2 interface to add topics published by rgbd_sensor (refer to the rgbd_CP3AM related topics indicated in section 3).
-To subscribe to point cloud data, modify the "Fixed Frame" option in the Global Options of rviz2 configuration to "depth".
-Then you can view real-time point cloud information.
-In the point topic configuration, select "points" as the point type.
+In the rviz2 interface, click the "Add" button and add the topics published by the rgbd_sensor (refer to the rgbd_CP3AM-related topics listed in Section 3).
+To visualize point cloud data, change the "Fixed Frame" option under Global Options in rviz2 configuration to "depth".
+Then, in the point cloud topic configuration, select "points" as the point type.

 - Foxy